heshuimu/SimpleBinding/README.md

 The difference between my implementation and the source of inspiration is that, in order to keep things simple, it does not have support for property path.
 Also, since Microsoft MVVM Toolkit (part of [.NET Community Toolkit](https://github.com/CommunityToolkit/dotnet)) recently added source generator support that can add `INotifyPropertyChanged` boilerplate code to any class, my implementation expects all target objects to implement the interface, thus omitting support for searching via Reflection for events supported by the original implementation.

+The API is also changed to utilize the compile-time type checking to ensure both sides of the binding are of the same type.

 # Usage

 ```cs